mimranh/SoundToolBox/readme.md

 % You should have received a copy of the GNU General Public License
 % along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 %
-% (§) Christoph Pörschmann [1]   christoph.poerschmann 'at' fh-koeln.de
+% (Â§) Christoph PÃ¶rschmann [1]   christoph.poerschmann 'at' fh-koeln.de
 %     Stefan Weinzierl     [2]   stefan.weinzierl 'at' tu-berlin.de
 %     Sascha Spors         [5]   sascha.spors 'at' uni-rostock.de